-- Press the up or down button to select the channel, then press the plus or minus button to display the keyboard.
-Press the one of the - button to confirm it.
-Finally press the "OK" button to change the - button to confirm it.
-Finally press the "OK" button to change the channel name. - the character you want does not appear on the keyboard, please select # and then press the button to switch to the desired character.
+Press the up or down button to select the channel, then press the plus or minus button to display the keyboard.
+Press the one of the button to confirm it.
+Finally press the "OK" button to change the channel name.

+• The character you want does not appear on the keyboard, please select # and then press the button to switch to the desired character.